Distress in cancer caregiving: Personality factors and coping patterns

 Personality factors may play a role in caregiver adjustment to cancer.
 For instance, caregivers that are high on neuroticism are more likely to suffer from depression.
 On the other hand, caregivers that are more optimistic or who acquire a sense of mastery from caregiving tend to adjust better to the experience.
+Caregivers who remain emotionally resilient and maintain a realistic attitude and approach to care have been shown to cope well with adverse health outcomes.
 Along these lines, caregivers who use problem-solving coping strategies or who seek social support are less distressed than those that use avoidant or impulsive strategies.
 Some caregivers also report that spirituality helps them cope with the difficulties of caregiving and watching a loved one endure their cancer.
+A 2020 literature review, found that caregivers who are affiliated with religion have lower rates of major depression.
+Religious beliefs may aid in coping, as faith may motivate individuals to endure the difficulties of caregiving.
+Religious practices such as, meditation, pastoral care, and bible readings, have been shown to be effective coping skills.

 Relationship to patient

 The caregiver's relationship to the patient can be an important factor in their adjustment to caregiving.
 Spouses, followed by adult daughters, are the most likely family members to provide care.
-Spouses generally tend to have the most difficulty adjusting to this experience, although adult daughters also tend to express difficulty.
-However, this may be a factor of age more-so than the relationship to the patient in that spouses tend to be older caregivers than adult children.
+Spouses generally tend to have the most difficulty adjusting to this experience, especially the female spouse.
+Wives who care for their husbands often feel more negative effects from caregiving.
+Adult daughters also tend to express difficulty, which may be a factor of age more-so than the relationship with the patient in that spouses tend to be older caregivers than adult children.

 Interventions

+Research has suggested that psychosocial interventions may improve the distress of cancer caregivers.
+There are many types of interventions available, including educational, problem-solving skills training, cognitive-behavioral therapy, interventions for young adults and adolescent caregivers, music therapy, grief therapy, and religious/spiritual interventions.